 — And rub it in everyone’s face?
 You live in a city knee-deep in shit and you drive around in daddy’s new Jeep and you wear this fucking dress?
 You know how many people you can feed with the price of this dress?
 You walk around this city rubbing your money in the faces of everyone and how the fuck do you expect that you’re not going to get kidnapped?

-There’s no question that Caracas is one of the most dangerous cities in the western hemisphere.
-Crime, or “inseguridad,” has been the central issue throughout this fall’s ongoing campaigning.
+There’s no question that Caracas is one of the most dangerous cities in the Western Hemisphere.
+Crime has been the central issue throughout this fall’s ongoing campaigning.
 It’s the one issue Chavistas know they can’t deny.
 Crime has gone from bad to worse.
 Every day the newspapers have some opinion piece regretting the fact that no one walks at night anymore, that everyone wears a constant expression of fear.

 The main opposition candidate, Manuel Rosales, says he will crack down on crime and criminals.
 But already the police force has nearly doubled.
 Police are everywhere in Caracas.
 Helicopters have been purchased.
 And yet the murder rate keeps climbing and I’m sure that most robberies and kidnappings are never even reported.

-On the taxi ride to the airport, we left the multinational-owned skyscrapers downtown and headed down the long grade to the airport.
-Crawling up the valley’s steep hillsides like a skin disease were impoverished spreads of brick and tin shacks.
-The same impoverished, hill-hugging shacks that spread throughout Latin America from Tijuana to Tierra del Fuego.
+On the taxi ride to the airport, we passed through the multinational skyscrapers downtown.
+Crawling up the valley’s steep hillsides were impoverished spreads of brick and tin shacks.
+The same impoverished, hill-hugging shacks found throughout Latin America from Tijuana to Tierra del Fuego.
 The cola, or line of traffic, to the airport was at a standstill from all the Cariqueños heading to the beach for the weekend.
 Walking up and down the smog-clogged corridors between the cars were teenagers, mothers, and dark young men selling soft drinks, pirated CDs, beach toys, and ice cream cones.

 “How much do you think these guys make in a day?”
 I asked my taxi driver.